ePremier League Finals: Watch all four days of action for free on Sky Sports

 Who's in this year's tournament?

-Last year's XBox and PS4 champions have been placed in the same group for 2020/21.
-Overall winner Tom "Hashtag Tom" Leese is joined by joined by XBox champion Marc "MarcMarleyyy" Marley in Group A on PS4, after Marley changed consoles for this year's event.
+Last year's Xbox and PS4 champions have been placed in the same group for 2020/21.
+Overall winner Tom "Hashtag Tom" Leese is joined by Xbox champion Marc "MarcMarleyyy" Marley in Group A on PS4, after Marley changed consoles for this year's event.